rsglobal/glodroid_device/README.md

-# glodroid_device
+# pine64_pinephonepro

-GloDroid project devices configuration
+Android for PinePhone-Pro, based on GloDroid project

-Find more information at https://github.com/glodroid/glodroid_manifest